arximboldi/zug/README.rst

 algorithms again, on top of whatever sequence abstraction you have invented, for example, see `RxCpp`_...
 Or you use transducers.

-Transducers these generic algorithms transformations, in a way that is completely agnostic of the actual sequence that is being transformed.
+Transducers are generic algorithmic transformations, in a way that is completely agnostic of the actual sequence that is being transformed.
 As a library author, you can add transducer support for your library, and automatically get access to our wide `collection of transducers`_ and allow your users to simply `write their own`_.

 .. _ranges: https://en.cppreference.com/w/cpp/ranges
 .. _transform: https://en.cppreference.com/w/cpp/algorithm/transform